-world to explore, each complete with towns, seas, castles, caves, and secret locations.
-Second, there are tons of non-obligatory locations, some of which help to enhance the story and even explain some of its unclear parts.
-You have an abundance of vehicles, from simple ship to black chocobo, including a really cool one - submarine.
+Final Fantasy V is a game that offers exploration and encourages experimenting - and if that is not the most superb trait of role-playing game design, then I don't know what is.
+First of all, the game world itself is vast.
+There are three worlds to explore, each complete with towns, seas, castles, caves, and secret locations.
+Second, there are many optional areas, some of which help to enhance the story and even explain its unclear parts.
+There is an abundance of vehicles, from a simple ship to the black chocobo, including a really cool one - submarine.
 There are optional bosses and plenty of hidden spells and summons.
-The last part of the game is totally nonlinear - you can go straight to the final dungeon or you can take your time and unseal all the legendary weapons, get mighty spells, visit a hidden town, say hello to Bahamut and Phoenix, and so on.
-You might know all this stuff from later Final Fantasies, especially the seventh
+The last part of the game, in particular, is completely non-linear - you can go straight to the final dungeon or you can take your time and unseal all the legendary weapons, get mighty spells, visit a hidden town, say hello to Bahamut and Phoenix, and so on.

-The most attractive side of "Final Fantasy V" is its fantastic job system.
-It is similar to the one used in "Final Fantasy III", but is much more complex and interesting: each job has a number of abilities you can learn by gaining AP (ability points) from battles.
-Once you've mastered a certain ability, you can change your class, but the learned ability will still be available, and you could equip it.
-Which means: you can make classes yourself.
+The coolest aspect of Final Fantasy V is its fantastic job system.
+It is similar to the one used in the third game, but it's much more complex and interesting.
+Each job has a number of abilities you can learn by gaining corresponding points from battles.
+Once you've mastered a certain ability, you can change your class, but the learned ability will still be available, and you can equip it.
+Which means, essentially, that you can create your own classes.
 Want a knight with a bit of black magic?
 Make him learn some, and then equip the ability while turning him back into a knight.
-Fancy a crazy hybrid like blue mage/ninja/hunter?
-You can turn a ninja into a blue mage, make him learn spells from enemies, then learn some of the hunter's cool abilities, like Sshot, and then make the character a ninja again, equipped with two weapons, powered with some useful spells, and able to unleash four attacks in one turn.
+Fancy a crazy hybrid like blue mage-ninja-hunter?
+You can turn a ninja into a blue mage, make him learn spells from enemies, then learn some of the hunter's coolest abilities (like Sshot), and then make the character a ninja again, equipped with two weapons, powered with some useful spells, and able to unleash four attacks in one turn.